valkey-io/valkey-doc/topics/ARM.md

 * Modeling data inside Valkey can be very useful in order to make in-device decisions for appliances that must respond very quickly or when the remote servers are offline.
 * Valkey can be used as a communication system between the processes running in the device.
 * The append-only file storage of Valkey is well suited for SSD cards.
-* The stream data structure included in Redis OSS versions 5.0 and higher was specifically designed for time series applications and has a very low memory overhead.
+* The stream data structure was specifically designed for time series applications and has a very low memory overhead.

 ## Valkey /proc/cpu/alignment requirements

 Linux on ARM allows to trap unaligned accesses and fix them inside the kernel in order to continue the execution of the offending program instead of generating a `SIGBUS`.
-Redis OSS 4.0 and greater are fixed in order to avoid any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
+Valkey avoids any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
 Even when kernel alignment fixing set as disabled Valkey should run as expected.

 ## Building Valkey in the Pi

-* Download Redis OSS version 4.0 or higher.
+* Download Valkey.
 * Use `make` as usual to create the executable.

 There is nothing special in the process.
 The only difference is that by